 Everything you need to know about how to get from Colombia to Ecuador by land border in Ipiales.

-We were backpacking Colombia and taking south toward the Ecuadorian border, as I badly wanted to visit Las Lajas Sanctuary – the white church built on a rock.
-From there…
+We were backpacking in Colombia and heading south toward the Ecuadorian border, as I badly wanted to visit Las Lajas Sanctuary – the incredible white church built on a rock….

-We were backpacking Colombia and taking south toward the Ecuadorian border, as I badly wanted to visit Las Lajas Sanctuary – the white church built on a rock.
-From there we were planning to get from Colombia to Ecuador by land border in Ipiales.
+We were backpacking in Colombia and heading south toward the Ecuadorian border, as I badly wanted to visit Las Lajas Sanctuary – the incredible white church built on a rock.
+From there, we were planning to get from Colombia to Ecuador by land border in Ipiales, which has a very bad reputation .. 😉

 Our travel itinerary from Colombia: Pasto – Las Lajas Sanctuary – Ipiales (land border) – Quito (Ecuador).